AugustoLL/Star-Wars-Garage/README.md

 - React Router

 ## ❕ Yet to implement
-- (IMPORTANT) Add filter to show all, only vehicles or only starships
+- ~~(IMPORTANT) Add filter to show all, only vehicles or only starships~~
-- Set local spacecrafts as favorite
+- ~~Set local spacecrafts as favorite~~
+- Currently the Homepage only shows the name of the spacecraft, the model, the cost in credits, the date created, and if the spacecraft is marked as favorite.
+While all the other data is retrieved from the API, it's not currently shown.
+Design a Card component to show all the data.
 - Improve UI

 ## 📑 License